vasby77/android_device_logan/patch/ReadME.txt

-Replace this files Cm source code
+Diff patch for CyanogenMOD source